AnonymousPaperAuthor/icml-rebuttal-figures/eligibility_unstructured_ministral.md

 ## Unstructured Output

-Here, the model is not asked to produce the rigid structured template used in the main eligibility analysis.
+Here, the model is not asked to produce the rigid structured template used in the main analysis.

 Instead:
 - each reasoning line begins only with the item ID: